Samuel Charters: Early life and education

+Life and work

-In the 1940s and 1950s, though he was mostly immersed in studying and playing jazz, Charters also purchased numerous old recordings of American blues musicians, eventually amassing a huge and valuable collection and beginning to understand that blues and jazz were connected in the history of black music.
-In 1951, at the age of 21, he moved to New Orleans, Louisiana, where he absorbed the history and culture he had previously only read about; he lived there for most of the 1950s, moving back and forth between Berkeley and New Orleans.
+In the 1940s and 1950s, though he was mostly immersed in studying and playing jazz, Charters also purchased numerous old recordings of American blues musicians.
+He eventually amassed a huge and valuable collection and beginning to understand that blues and jazz were connected in the history of black music.
+In 1950 he boarded a Greyhound bus in Sacramento, California, bound for New Orleans, where he sought jazz clarinet lessons with the great George Lewis.
+Instead, he found himself searching the streets in Texas for evangelist Blind Willie Johnson, who had recently passed.
+He returned to New Orleans, Louisiana, where he absorbed the history and culture he had previously only read about; he lived there for most of the 1950s, moving back and forth between Berkeley and New Orleans.
 He served for two years in the United States Army (1951–53) and began to study jazz clarinet with George Lewis.